sixesandsevens/malcrawl/README.md

 ## Database
 Results are stored in `malcrawl.db` when SQLite logging is enabled.
 Screenshots are saved to `screenshots/` when JS rendering is used with screenshot capture.

-## Ethical Disclaimer
+## Security Disclaimer
-This tool is provided for research, auditing and educational purposes only.
-Use it responsibly.
+MalCrawl analyses websites for research, auditing and educational purposes only.
+It does not attempt to exploit or infect targets.
+Use responsibly.

+## Roadmap
+- Screenshot diffing
+- Behavioural signatures
+- API export